AoshiW/Kunc.RiotGames/src/Kunc.RiotGames.Lor.DeckCodes/README.md

-﻿﻿# Kunc.Lor.DeckCodes
+﻿﻿# Kunc.RiotGames.Lor.DeckCodes

 This is a C# implementation of the C# library [RiotGames/LoRDeckCodes](https://github.com/RiotGames/LoRDeckCodes).
-This library is faster and use less memory.
+This library is faster and allocate less memory.

 ## How to use
 ```cs